Tinea conferta

 Tinea conferta is a species of moth in the family Tineidae.
 It was described by Edward Meyrick in 1914.
 However the placement of this species within the genus Tinea is in doubt.
 As a result, this species has been referred to as Tinea (s.l.) conferta.

+Distribution

 This species is endemic to New Zealand.

+Description

 This species has a pair of yellow marks near the dorsum with dark patches between these.